What is an ISA? Our guide to Individual Savings Accounts

 Is my money safe in an ISA?

-Every type of ISA, barring Innovative Finance ISAs, is protected by the Financial Services Compensation Scheme (FSCS) which covers a maximum of £85,000 per building society, bank or credit union.
-You may seek independent financial advice to find out what suits your individual circumstance.
+Every type of ISA, apart from Innovative Finance ISAs, is protected by the Financial Services Compensation Scheme (FSCS) which covers a maximum of £85,000 per building society, bank, or credit union.

 Who can open an ISA?